 - It’s easier for someone to lie about the original contract if it was only orally agreed upon.

 - One or more of the parties could potentially go into administration or cease trading for any reason halfway through the contract.

-An oral agreement is difficult to prove, so if you end up in court over a contract dispute you don’t want to be relying on a conversation you had a year ago as evidence of an enforceable contract.
+An oral agreement is difficult to prove, so if you end up in court over a contract dispute, you don’t want to rely on a conversation you had a year ago as evidence of an enforceable contract.